July 15th, 2022

 Cardio Zone 5

 Zone 5 is maximum effort.
 This is performing the 100-meter sprint, all-out.
 At Nielsen Fitness, we don’t advise this cardio zone.
 It’s usually reserved for elite athletes; for weekend warriors or the average person, the risks far outweigh the benefits.
+So our advice, is to stay away from a zone 5 cardio heart zone.

 What Cardio Zone is Best?